jmacdonald/purge/README.md

-liberator
+Purge
 =========

-Liberate your filesystem!
-Find and destroy large files and folders using a curses interface.
+Quickly expel large files & folders from your filesystem.